icewind1991/clipboard-sync/README.md

 this can be changed by setting the `PORT` environment variable.

-A pre-built docker image with the server is available as `clipboardsync/server`
+A pre-built docker image with the server is available as `clipboardsync/server` and a static binary is available in the [releases](https://github.com/icewind1991/clipboard-sync/releases) page.

 The server is currently only tested on linux, but should run on all platforms with proper rust support.